The University of Minnesota Biosafety Program webpage, can be found here.

 The Institutional Biosafety Committee (IBC) is responsible for the review of University research or teaching activities involving recombinant or synthetic nucleic acid molecules, potentially hazardous infectious agents, and potentially hazardous biologically-derived toxins as described in the University of Minnesota Board of Regents Policy and the administrative policy.
 The IBC reviews proposed research and teaching activities for compliance with the NIH Guidelines and the BMBL and approves the proposed research or teaching activities found to conform with the NIH Guidelines and the BMBL.

-The following individuals and offices work in collaboration as part of the biosafety program to protect the University from risks associated with the use of potentially hazardous biological agents: Principal Investigators (PIs), the IBC, the OBAO, University Health & Safety (UHS), the Biosafety and Occupational Health Department (BOHD), and University administration.
+The following individuals and offices work in collaboration as part of the biosafety program to protect the University from risks associated with the use of potentially hazardous biological agents: Principal Investigators (PIs), the IBC, the OBAO, Health, Safety, and Risk Management (HSRM), the Biosafety and Occupational Health Department (BOHD), and University administration.
 Each contributes uniquely and in collaboration to the safety of the University community.

 The IBC aims to have representation from every department on all campuses with activities subject to IBC oversight.
 If you have interest in serving on the IBC, please contact the OBAO (firstname.lastname@example.org).